- Evolutionary ecology research

 Beverly Allen Art Master Classes

-Conducted by acclaimed botanical artist Beverly Allen, these four day botanical painting workshops are for artists with some experience.
-With watercolour we will explore the light and shade, tone and form necessary to create our three dimensional illusion on paper.
-We'll analyse the layers of colour needed to depict the subject accurately, and learn techniques of colour mixing and the application of washes.
+A three or four day botanical painting workshop for artists with some experience.
+With colour we will explore the light and shade, tone and form necessary to creat a three dimensional illusion on paper.
+We will analyse the layers of colour needed to depict a plant realistically, and learn techniques of colour mixing and application of washes.
 There will be an emphasis on the finer details that bring a painting to life and demonstrations of various techniques.